Bini-tech/alx-higher_level_programming/README.md

 [0x0E.
 SQL - More queries] | Advanced SQL
 [0x12.
 JavaScript - Warm up] | Introduction to Javascript/NodeJS
 [0x13.
-JavaScript - Objects, Scopes and Closures] | Introduction to NodeJS: objects, scopes, closures
+JavaScript - Objects, Scopes and Closures] | Introduction to NodeJS: objects, scopes, closures [0x0F.
+Python - Object-relational mapping] | Introduction to object-relational mapping in Python with the SQLAlchemy and MySQLdb modules